Smooth teleoperator: The rise of the remote controller

 Russian tech titan Yandex has been developing self-driving cars for years.
 As with others in the space, it has remote capabilities to support the development of driverless vehicles, but its focus is on “remote assistance.”
 Yandex doesn’t plan to enable full teleoperation capabilities in its vehicles due to the inherent technological restrictions.

-“We don’t think directly remote-controlling a vehicle in real time can ever be safe enough, as it relies on cellular connection which is almost never 100% stable for long durations,” Dmitry Polishchuk, head of Yandex’s self-driving cars project, said.
+“We don’t think directly remote-controlling a vehicle in real time can ever be safe enough, as it relies on cellular connection which is almost never 100% stable for long durations,” Yandex self-driving car head Dmitry Polishchuk said.
 “Thus, we are developing autonomous vehicle technology that will enable a car to safely navigate public roads without the need for a sustained internet connection.”

 For this, Yandex said it has developed proprietary remote assistance software that’s optimized for its self-driving system.
 Yandex anticipates using human intervention only for “corner cases,” where the vehicle can’t decide what course of action to take.
 In such situations, the car will slow to a halt and send a request for backup.
 This approach is particularly well-suited for environments where network connectivity is limited, given that it doesn’t require the “same stability and bandwidth as actual remote control,” Polishchuk added.